A Voxel Graph CNN for Object Classification with Event Cameras: Experimental Evaluation

-Our voxel-wise graph construction strategy carries more local cues over the point-wise graph construction method.
-To validate its advantages, we perform comparisons to a point-based graph construction strategy by selecting a random subset of event points as vertices and assigning the polarity of events to vertices as their features.
-Our comparison focuses on two concerns: $(i)$ when the number of vertices is the same in two types of graph, whether the proposed voxel-wise graph can provide more discriminative features for the graph network? $(ii)$ If we increase the number of vertices in the point-wise graph to make its model has the same FLOPs as our voxel-wise graph, will our graph still show significant advantages on the classification accuracy?
-To answer these questions, we feed the graph inputs generated by these two graph construction methods to the same \textit{EV-VGCNN} architecture and perform comparisons on the N-Caltech101 dataset.
+{\textbf{Comparison of graph construction strategies.}} To validate that our proposed voxel-wise graph is more effective in semantics encoding over point-wise inputs, this section performs comparisons of our voxel-wise graph to point-wise graph \cite{Graph-based}, which is constructed by selecting a random subset of event data as vertices and assigning the polarity of events to vertices as their features.
+We feed these two graphs to the same model \textit{EV-VGCNN} and test their performance on the N-Cal dataset.
 The results in Table \ref{effect_graph} show that with the same number of vertices (2048) inside, our graph construction strategy contributes to a significant accuracy gain, indicating that it encodes more informative features from the event data than the point-wise graph.
 We then increase the vertex number of the point-wise graph to 8192, which is much larger than ours.
 Even so, our method still has a considerable accuracy leading.
 We credit these superiorities to that our voxel-wise graph construction strategy enables the vertex to encode local correlations among points, thus carrying a more powerful representation for a point region.
 In contrast, although the compared point-wise graph reduces the complexity of the input, it leads to a severe loss of local 2D appearance and motion information in each vertex.